 All of a sudden, I noticed a shift.
 My children would come home from school, and the only answer to any of my questions was “Fine.”
-More infuriating than their lack of communication was that they talked non-stop with their friends.
+More infuriating than the lack of communication between my teens and me, their parents, was that they talked non-stop with their friends.
 I found some comfort in the fact that their silence was part of entering the stage of the sullen teenage, but I started to see that it was only with me!

 I still wanted to know what was going on with their lives.